techmyth/techmyth.github.io/content/posts/vmware-srm-doc-asbuiltreport.en.md

 PS /home/rebelinux>
 ```

 If the command does not produce any result it means that the modules are not installed.
-To install the dependency use the **“Install-Module”** command:
+To install the dependency use the `Install-Module` command:

 ```text
 PS /home/rebelinux>  Install-Module -Name @('VMware.PowerCLI','AsBuiltReport.Core')